[Virtual Event] Orchestrating Terraform + Ansible in a single workflow | June 11 |

 Official documentation: https://help.nops.io/

-Lacework is a cloud-native application protection platform that enterprises use to secure workloads and data across AWS, Azure, Google Cloud, and Kubernetes.
+Lacework (now FortiCNAPP) is a cloud-native application protection platform that enterprises use to secure workloads and data across AWS, Azure, Google Cloud, and Kubernetes.
 Its Polygraph data platform builds a behavioral model of your environment to surface misconfigurations, vulnerabilities, risky identities, and anomalous activity from code to runtime.

 As of August 1, 2024, Lacework is part of Fortinet and is delivered under Fortinet’s CNAPP portfolio.